 The Company is exposed to the risk of rate fluctuations on foreign currency assets and liabilities and on foreign currency denominated forecasted cash flows.
 The Company has established risk management policies, including the use of derivative financial instruments to hedge foreign currency assets and liabilities and foreign currency denominated forecasted cash flows and interest rate risks.
 These derivative financial instruments are largely deliverable and non-deliverable forward foreign exchange contracts and interest rate swaps.
 The Company enters into these contracts with counterparties that are banks or other financial institutions, and the Company considers the risk of non-performance by such counterparties not to be material.
-The forward foreign exchange contracts and interest rate swaps and the forecasted transactions are expected to occur during the same periods.
+The forward foreign exchange contracts and interest rate swaps mature over periods of up to 60 months and the forecasted transactions are expected to occur during the same periods.